Anshul986/GC_24_ARDUGEM_23-team1-/README.md

 5. Enjoy playing the game on the TFT LCD display.

-Overall, Block-Pong offers engaging gameplay with intuitive controls, challenging mechanics, and endless opportunities for players to test their skills and achieve high scores.
+Overall, Hit-Pong offers engaging gameplay with intuitive controls, challenging mechanics, and endless opportunities for players to test their skills and achieve high scores.